HELPING THOSE MOST IMPACTED BY COVID-19

 Provides immediate relief to communities and victims of disasters

-Supports services designed to improve the health and well-being of individuals and families
+Supports services designed to improve the health & well-being of individuals and families

 Addresses issues and needs in the area of Christian education at all levels